kaizen-ai/kaizenflow/documentation/general/onboarding_process.md

       - [ ] https://github.com/alphamatic/amp/blob/master/documentation/general/code_style.md
       - [ ] https://github.com/alphamatic/amp/blob/master/documentation/general/notebooks.md
       - [ ] https://github.com/alphamatic/amp/blob/master/documentation/general/code_review.md
-    - [ ] New employee: Setup dev environment
+    - [ ] New employee: Set up dev environment
     - [ ] Sergey: Add to Jenkins
-    - [ ] New employee: Syncup with the teammates (DS/INFRA)
+    - [ ] New employee: Sync up with the teammates (DS/INFRA)

 2. During the process we want to:
-  - First of all is to give tools for interaction with the team.
+  - Provide tools for interacting with the team.
-  During the process a new guy will ask questions and he should be able to do this through the common tools.
-Email, Telegramm, Issues.
+  During the process the new guy will ask questions and he should be able to do this using the tools: Email, Telegramm, Issues.
-  - Force a new guy to interact through the issues that is why we asking him to create his firs issue about his experience with the process.
-He should put his notes in this issue while he moving during this process.
-We use his experience to improve our workflow.
+  - We force anew hire to operate through the tools
+      - That is why we asking him to create his first issue about his experience with the process.
+      - He should put his notes in this issue while he moving during this process.
+      - We use his experience to improve our workflow.